Blahah/pubpeer-pubmed/README.md

 A Chrome plugin that integrates PubPeer comment discovery with PubMed.

-Originaly developed by the PubPeer team (with whom I am not associated), open sourced here to encourage community participation and ensure its future.
+Originaly developed by the PubPeer team (with whom I am not associated), open sourced here with their kind permission to encourage community participation and ensure its future.

 ### Acknowledgements